sentryco/GAMigration/README.md

 > Google authenticator migration

 ## Description:
-Allows you to extract two-factor authentication secret keys from Google Authenticator export QR codes
+Enables you to extract two-factor authentication secret keys from QR codes exported by Google Authenticator

 ## Prerequisites